f3d-app/f3d/CONTRIBUTING.md

 - Maintainers and returning contributors will provide help to interpret the CI and fix issues that may arise.
 - Your PR will be reviewed by maintainers and returning contributors, please take their feedback into account and resolve discussions when adresssed.
 - Once the PR is approved and CI comes back clean, a maintainer will merge your pull request in the master branch.
-- The master now contains your changes and will be present in the next minor/major release, any documentation related changes are visible in [https://f3d.app](https://f3d.app)!
+- The master now contains your changes and will be present in the next minor/major release, any documentation related changes are visible on [the website](https://f3d.app)!

 ## Continuous Integration